Trullelmao/VRChatWorldDocumentation/README.md

 Name:    The Day Before
 Date:    2022-03-19
-Rating:  10
+Rating:  9
 Summary: Absolutely stunning world.
 Everything is really HD and lightning and placement of foilage and props are spot on.
-A must to visit.
+The only thing bad is that you can see into a house and see that it's completely empty, Still a must to visit.